lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * `tradSS` is the shared secret from the traditional component (elliptic curve or RSA).
 * `tradCT` is the ciphertext from the traditional component (elliptic curve or RSA).
 * `tradPK` is the public key of the traditional component (elliptic curve or RSA).
-* `Domain` is the DER encoded value of the object identifier of the Composite ML-KEM algorithm as listed in {{sec-domain}}.
+* `Domain` is the DER encoded value of the object identifier of the Composite ML-KEM algorithm as listed in {{sec-domsep-values}}.
 * `||` represents concatenation.

-Each registered Composite ML-KEM algorithm specifies the choice of `KDF` and`Domain` to be used in {{sec-alg-ids}} and {{sec-domain}} below.
+Each registered Composite ML-KEM algorithm specifies the choice of `KDF` and`Domain` to be used in {{sec-alg-ids}} and {{sec-domsep-values}} below.
 Given that each Composite ML-KEM algorithm fully specifies the component algorithms, including for example the size of the RSA modulus, all inputs to the KEM combiner are fixed-size and thus do not require length-prefixing.
 The `CompositeKEM.Decap()` specified in {{sect-composite-decaps}} adds further error handling to protect the KEM combiner from malicious inputs.

 The construction of the KEM combiner has implications for security, discussed in {{sec-cons-kem-combiner}}, and for FIPS-certifiability, discussed in {{sec-fips}}.